OGStudio/site-opengamestudio/en/news/2024-10_ht-sound.md

 # October

-That's why I decided to return to PSKOV static site generator to make it more convenient, accessible, and durable.
+I return to PSKOV static site generator to make it more convenient, accessible, and durable.

 [goxel]: https://goxel.xyz
 [rpg-maker]: https://www.rpgmakerweb.com